18 things to know about Volodymyr Zelenskyy, Jewish defender of Ukrainian democracy

 6. He has many personal ties to Israel.
 Zelenskyy has said he has relatives who moved to Israel in the 1990s, during the wave of Jewish emigration from the newly dissolved Soviet Union.
 He has also conducted business there as an actor and comedian, and performed in venues throughout the country.
 As Ukrainian president, he has visited just once, for the Holocaust commemoration shortly before the COVID-19 pandemic began.
 “I know Israel,” he said in the Times of Israel interview.
 “I know people there.”

 7. Married for nearly two decades, he’s the father of two children.
 Zelenskyy dated his wife Olena, a school acquaintance 11 days his junior, for eight years before they married in September 2003.
 Their daughter Oleksandra was born the following year, and they had a son, Kyrylo, in 2013.
-Olena has been an advocate for women and children since Zelenskyy took office, and on Tuesday she posted on Instagram about the bravery of Ukrainian women who are defending their country against the Russians.
-Zelenskyy has said that his family remains in Ukraine but that he will not disclose their location; he told CNN on Tuesday that he had not seen them in three days.
+Olena has been an advocate for women and children since Zelenskyy took office, and posted on Instagram about the bravery of Ukrainian women who are defending their country against the Russians.
+Zelenskyy has said that his family remains in Ukraine but that he will not disclose their location; he told CNN at one point that he had not seen them in three days.